 Disney World is known as “The Most Magical Place On Earth” and I believe this to be true.
 Disney World is a great family trip destination with even the smallest of Disney fans.
-In fact, I think toddlers can especially enjoy the Disney magic.
-However, Disney World with toddlers does require you to know some special tips and tricks to keep the Magic alive.
+In fact, I think toddlers can especially enjoy Disney magic.
+However, Disney World with toddlers requires knowing some special tips and tricks to make the most of this special family vacation.

 - Buzz Lightyear’s Space Ranger Spin

 - It’s A Small World

 - The Many Adventures of Winnie The Pooh

 - Pirates of the Caribbean

 - Under the Sea – Journey of the Little Mermaid

 Although there is no height requirement for Pirates of the Caribbean or Haunted Mansion some younger kids might find them too scary.